-What After the Air Max 97/1?
+Sean Wotherspoon After Air Max 97/1

-The Wotherspoon version of the Gel Lyte III features multicolored corduroy panels (major Air Max 97/1 Vibes) with the one-of-a-kind split tongue.
-The Red and Yellow ASICS’ side stripes are actually removable.
+The Wotherspoon version of the Gel Lyte iii features multi-colored corduroy panels (major Air Max 97/1vibes!) with a one-of-a-kind split tongue.
+The red and yellow Asics side stripes are also removable, in case you wanted to flex your Wotherspoon edge without them.
 And the final touch is the Atmos branding bursting out from the left pairâ€™s heel.
 The collaboration dropped in June 2020 for a retail price of $165 and is currently reselling for $470 on average.

 After showing off his velcro power with Asics and Atmos, Sean Wotherspoon took on adidas Superstar!
 He actually transformed Superstar to SuperEarth to reinforce his eco-friendly sneaker approach.
 The SuperEarth pair is made entirely from recycled materials with aging flowers symbolic of our feetâ€™s journey in life.
 Pretty deep stuff, huh?
 Sean Wotherspoon has proven to be majorly influenced by nature, rather than material.
 Which steers his creative mission away from traditional Nike silhouettes that incorporate heavy materials like leather and mesh into their designs.
 However with Nikeâ€™s famous Move to Zero campaign, thereâ€™s a chance Sean Wotherspoon might choose to revisit his first collaboration!

 Although this pair showed high value around the time of its release, it now resells only slightly more than its retail cost.Â